 As the covenanting party under the Section 106 Agreement, LLAOL is directly responsible to LBC for complying with, and achieving the targets and objectives in, this Travel Plan.
 As such, LLAOL takes primary responsibility for delivering and funding the measures set out in this section.
-However, it is acknowledged that the delivery of certain measures will be dependent upon co-operation with other parties, including LBC and tenants, as identified in the "Body Responsible" column.
+However, it is acknowledged that the responsibility to deliver certain measures will be subject to co-operation from other parties, including LBC and tenants, as identified in the "Body Responsible" column.